Prashant-Android/Chimple-Launcher/README.md

 # Chimple Launcher | Parental Control App

-CHimple Launcher is a parental control application designed in Java for Android devices.
+Chimple Launcher is a parental control application designed in Java for Android devices.
 It helps parents manage and control their children's device usage with the following features:

 1. **Login Authentication using Firebase**
    - Secure authentication system powered by Firebase for user login.